Notes to Self: Mongo Aggregate Pipeline Sorting Redux

 draft = BooleanField()

-tag count (because they’re drafts and therefore don’t count) always
+a null tag count (because they’re drafts and therefore don’t count) always

 last.

-here (normally, we would), because it doesn’t really
+We can’t use $ifNull here (normally, we would), because it doesn’t really

 apply.
-The tag count being null
+The tag count being null is a function of the draft flag.
+Instead

-pipeline.
-We can drop the $match
+we use $switch in the $addFields pipeline.
+We can drop the $match block

 since we no longer want to return only the non-draft posts.